 Post Operative Physiotherapy

-But not everyone is the same.
 Often people have had years of dealing with the pain prior to the surgery, during which time their function and general conditioning may have deteriorated.
 This clearly takes longer to recover from, as the body adapts to the new pain-free state and improved levels of function.
 Gradually loading the area over time is a skill and we have the means to monitor your progress and give you the green light to progress your activity levels.

 Your surgeon wants to know you are in trusted hands and that you are progressing well.
-As well as being able to measure your progress through various forms of objective assessment, including strength and functional agility & dexterity (depending on the surgery and your goals).
+We are able to measure your progress through various forms of objective assessment.
+This may include range of movement, strength and functional agility/dexterity (depending on the surgery and your goals).
 We will write to your consultant to update them in time for your review appointments.
 Working as a team ensures that you are well looked after from early recovery to the final stages of your rehabilitation.
+We will endeavor to keep you fit through the process, so that when your injury is ready to return to normal, the rest of you is too.

 Here are some of the common elective surgical procedures we are used to dealing with: